-Applicable Critical Areas Regulations - The following critical areas and their buffers located within shoreline jurisdiction shall be regulated in accordance with the provisions of KZC Chapter 90-Critical Areas, adopted Date to be added, which is herein incorporated by reference into this SMP, except for the provisions excluded in subsection 3 of this Section.
+1. Applicable Critical Areas Regulations - The following critical areas and their buffers located within shoreline jurisdiction shall be regulated in accordance with the provisions of KZC Chapter 90-Critical Areas, adopted [Date to be added] (Ordinance #), which is herein incorporated by reference into this SMP, with the exclusions, clarifications and modifications contained in this section.